 The Two Witnesses Moses and Elijah appear at the beginning of the end time seven-year, prophesying for 42 months until slain by Adonikam the Beast (Rev. 11:3, 7).

-Some dispute Moses will be one of them interpreting “it is appointed unto men once to die” ruling that out (Deut.
+Some dispute Moses will be one of the two witnesses interpreting “it is appointed unto men once to die” ruling that out (Deut.
 34:5-7).
 However, that general statement about life shows this in correspondence with Christ being offered once for sins (Heb.
 9:25-26).
 Its clearly not meant to contradict common knowledge everyone raised from the dead in the Bible (except Christ) died again (1 Ki.
 17:22; 2 Ki.
 13:21; Mark 5:41; John 12:17; Ac.
 9:40) died more than once.

 They are modeled after Moses and Elijah in Revelation 11:6.
 Like Moses they turn water into blood and strike the earth with plagues (Ex.
 7:14:25), like Elijah they can cause drought during their prophesying (1 Ki.
 17:1-7; 18:1; 41-46).
 Perhaps the redeemed singing the son of Moses is relevant here (Rev. 15:3).
 Satan may have wanted to prevent the resurrection of Moses precisely to prevent this appearance in the end time (Jude 1:9).
 The identity of Elijah is confirmed by direct prophecy (Mal.
 4:5-6; Mt.
 17:10, 11) and calling down fire from heaven (1 Ki.
 18:36).
 The appearance of Moses and Elijah at Christ’s transfiguration seems pertinent here, these are clearly a “power duo” (Mt.
 17:3-4; Mk.
 9:4-5; Lk.
 9:30-33).
 Collaborating Moses and Elijah were physically present on the Mount of Transfiguration is Peter’s desire to build tents for them (Mk.
 9:4-5).